 Interfaith Social Services provides more than just food!

-When available, we also distribute diapers, feminine hygiene items, personal care items, incontinence products and pet food to our food pantry clients.
+When available, we also distribute diapers, menstrual hygiene items, personal care items, incontinence products and pet food to our food pantry clients.
 Our seasonal programs (backpacks, Halloween costumes, holiday gifts and Bunny Baskets) focus on bringing joy to children in difficult situations.

 Where does the food come from?